Skip to content

 --region YOUR_BUCKET_REGION

-By moving S3 content to Cloudflare's content delivery network (CDN) service in tandem with a Bandwidth Alliance provider, customer can get no-cost content transit from their Cloudflare origin server to Cloudflare servers distributed around the world.
-This effectively reproduces the cost benefit that users get for pairing CloudFront with an AWS service like S3.1 Utilizing one of Cloudflare's self-serve plans, customer can also cap their cost to deliver content via flat-rate pricing.
-Further details can be found at in the CloudFront service article of the Cloud Cost Handbook.
+By moving S3 content to Cloudflare's content delivery network (CDN) service in tandem with a Bandwidth Alliance provider, you can get no-cost content transit from their Cloudflare origin server to Cloudflare servers distributed around the world.
+This effectively reproduces the cost benefit that users get for pairing CloudFront with an AWS service, like S3.1 Utilizing one of Cloudflare's self-serve plans, you can also cap their cost to deliver content via flat-rate pricing.
+Further details can be found in the CloudFront section of the Cloud Cost Handbook.

 Considerations#